At my house, values are everything.

 - God’s design for the family is grounded in His Word, not in the imagination of man.

 - God’s design for humanity involves two unique, complementary and unchangeable genders, both of which equally bear His Image.

 - God’s design for marriage is a lifelong covenant between one man and one woman.
-Any other configuration is counterfeit.
+Any other configuration is counterfeit and unhealthy.

 - God’s design for the family is headed by a husband and father whose love is demonstrated by how he lives.

 - God’s design for sexual expression is solely within the context of marriage.